Tier Policy Tuning CLI (Calibration)

 • Artifact contract: The file names above are treated as stable public outputs and may be consumed directly by verification, review, and policy-pack workflows.

-Published assurance basis currently covers GPT-2 and BERT profiles.
-The repo also ships pilot calibration configs for additional families such as Mistral 7B and Qwen2 7B under configs/calibration/, but those configs are not part of the published assurance basis until supporting artifacts are attached.
+Published assurance basis covers GPT-2 and BERT profiles.
+The repo also includes pilot calibration configs for additional families such as Mistral 7B, Qwen2 7B, Qwen2.5 7B, and Qwen2.5 14B under configs/calibration/, but those configs are not part of the published assurance basis until supporting artifacts are attached.

 Policy-Tuning Sweep → Tier Policy Flow